 For beginning, you must be sure that you choose the right exercises.

-For example, if you do not feel lats working during the Pull-ups, so in your case it’s the wrong exercise for the back.
-If after Squats a few days you feel pain in buttocks and hamstrings, not in quadriceps, then in case your goal is front thighs muscle development it’s the wrong exercise for you.
+For example, if you do not feel lats working during the Pull-ups, so in your case, it’s the wrong exercise for the back.
+If after Squats a few days you feel pain in the buttocks and hamstrings, not in quadriceps, then in case your goal is front thighs muscle development it’s the wrong exercise for you.

 Loading muscle group once a week, we give it a week break before the next workout.
 So, the intensity of training should be high.
 If you have enough experience, you can use technology to increase the intensity, such as rest-pause or negative reps in last approaches.